TrustedComputingGroup/pandoc/guide.md

 REQUIRED.

-`status` should be one of: "DRAFT", or "PUBLISHED".
+`status` should be one of: "Draft", "Review", or "Published".

-If it is "DRAFT", then a gray watermark "DRAFT" will appear on all pages after the title page.
+If it is not "Published", then a gray watermark "DRAFT" will appear on all pages after the title page.

 #### template